Martin Reed

 The content of this post is provided for informational and educational purposes only.
 It is not medical advice and is not intended to diagnose, treat, cure, or prevent any disease, disorder, or medical condition.
 It should never replace any advice given to you by your physician or any other licensed healthcare provider.
 Insomnia Coach LLC offers coaching services only and does not provide therapy, counseling, medical advice, or medical treatment.
 All content is provided “as is” and without warranties, either express or implied.

-When do you normally go to bed at night?
-Is there a certain time during the night when you wake and find it hard to fall back to sleep?
-When do you normally get out of bed in the morning?
-How much sleep do you get on a typical night?
+Can you tell us a bit more about your current sleep pattern?
+When do you go to bed at night, when do you get out of bed in the morning, and roughly how many hours of sleep do you get on a typical night?

 The content of this post is provided for informational and educational purposes only.
 It is not medical advice and is not intended to diagnose, treat, cure, or prevent any disease, disorder, or medical condition.
 It should never replace any advice given to you by your physician or any other licensed healthcare provider.
 Insomnia Coach LLC offers coaching services only and does not provide therapy, counseling, medical advice, or medical treatment.
 All content is provided “as is” and without warranties, either express or implied.